 I shall not live in vain.

-Emily is closes to her sister-in-law, Susan, and in the 1850s wrote her over three hundred letters.
-In turn, Susan has always supported Emily's chosen life of writing poetry.
+Emily is closest to her sister-in-law, Susan, and will, in total, write her over three hundred letters.
+Susan is a huge supporter of Emily's chosen life of poetry writing.

 The grave would hinder me,